jermp/sshash/benchmarks/README.md

 on a machine equipped with an AMD Ryzen Threadripper PRO 7985WX processor clocked at 5.40GHz.
 The code was compiled with `gcc` 13.3.0.

+The indexes were build with a max RAM usage of 16 GB and 64 threads.
+Queries were run using one thread, instead.

 ![](results-10-11-25/results.png)

 The results can be exported in CSV format using